S-PScripts/incognito-v123/README.md

 3. Do CTRL+T and you're now in Incognito mode! <br>
 4. Reconnect to your normal Wifi. <br>
  -> You can also right click the top of the tab then click "Show as tab" to open Incognito. <br>

+# Instructions (v127-v128):
+1. Go to chrome://flags#temporary-unexpire-flags-m124 if you are on v126
+   chrome://flags/#temporary-unexpire-flags-m125 if you are on v127 (or v126)
+2. Enable it.
+3. Restart.
+4. Follow the rest of the original instructions.

 # Instructions (v128+):
 ### THIS WILL ONLY WORK IF YOU HAVE A CAPTIVE PORTAL THAT CAN GET TO GOOGLE.
 I AM USING EE WIFI IN THE UK.
 1. Connect to EE Wifi.